icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Events on the IC SHOULD use a namespacing pattern that ensures the event namespace does not infringe on the scope of other possible messages.
 For more information see [this thread](https://forum.dfinity.org/t/proposal-to-adopt-the-namespaced-interfaces-pattern-as-a-best-practice-for-ic-developers/9262).

 For example, do not use a namespace of "transfer" as many other canisters on the IC may have similar "transfer" events and your event may become inoperable with other canisters that already consume the "transfer" event.
 Users SHOULD choose a namespace that they can demonstrate control over.
-For example if you own the domain foo.com, a good namespace would be com.foo.{application}.transfer.
+For example, if you own the domain foo.com, a good namespace would be com.foo.{application}.transfer.
 Future event systems MAY ask you to prove ownership of a domain that you with to create a publication for.

 The use of namespaces with wildcards and filters can significantly enhance the usability and effectiveness of subscription systems.
 This approach offers users the ability to finely adjust event monitoring, providing both precision and adaptability in dynamic information environments.
 For instance, namespaces can be structured using wildcards such as *.category.* or *.topic.*, allowing for broad or specific event categorization.
 Filters can then be applied to further refine subscriptions, such as category: [sports, technology] or topic: [finance, marketing], enabling users to tailor their subscriptions to their specific interests and needs.